Following on from our previous remote working resources, here are some tips for managers in keeping connected to their teams.

 It is important to be clear, transparent about your availability, then set boundaries and invite others to do the same.

-You can say, for example, “I’m prioritising my time with you.
-I’ll reach out in a variety of ways, from checking in with you daily as part of our huddles, to having some 1-1 time, but I am having lunch with my family each day at 12:30 so I am not available then."
+You can say, for example, 'I’m prioritising my time with you.
+I’ll reach out in a variety of ways, from checking in with you regularly as part of our huddles, to having some 1-1 time, but I am having lunch with my family each day at 12:30 so I am not available then.
 That way, they know that there are boundaries in place.

 Explicitly signal that you want to know the issues and that they can be discussed as a team, which may help to give access to broader sets of solutions from all the team rather than an expectation that you have all the answers.